How to Get an Apartment in New York Without Credit

 These are also accessible to Americans without credit or with less than stellar credit.

-These companies act as the guarantees for the rent.
 Just make sure that the landlord is willing to participate in these programs.

 Alternatives to Traditional Housing